 The primary purpose of the executive resources committee (the "committee") is to discharge the board of directors' (the "board") responsibilities relating to the evaluation and compensation of the corporation's chief executive officer (the "CEO") and certain other key senior executive management positions reporting directly to the CEO, including all officers of the corporation, and to discharge the responsibilities of the committee under applicable rules and regulations.
-The committee also makes recommendations to the board regarding succession planning and development for senior executives and positions as needed.
+The committee also makes recommendations to the board regarding succession planning and development for senior executives and positions as needed and makes recommendations to the board regarding the appointment of officers.
 The committee is responsible for implementation and oversight of a compensation philosophy and program to incentivize the creation of long-term value, and to develop appropriate performance-based evaluation for the CEO and senior executives to support the corporation's long-term value creation strategies.